Just-in-time refresh for external catalog metadata (private preview)¶

 Precedence (most specific wins): table → schema → database → account.

-Defaults set at schema, database, or account level apply only to supported tables (Iceberg REST catalog integration or Open Catalog catalog integration) in that scope.
+Defaults set at schema, database, or account level apply only to supported tables (Iceberg REST catalog integration, Open Catalog catalog integration, or native AWS Glue catalog integration) in that scope.
 Setting the parameter on a non-eligible table fails.

 Semantics (reads only)

-- -1 — JIT refresh is off for that table (even after account enrollment).
+- -1 — JIT refresh is off for that table.
 Background auto-refresh still applies per phase rules for

 REFRESH_INTERVAL_SECONDS. - 0 — on reads, always refresh metadata at query time if the table supports JIT refresh.